bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Brainless JS tasks
 * Get rid of PopupAnnotation listener.
-* Make dispatchers functions.
 * Change all to use isOverviewShown and isTipsShown rather than selected options.
 * Rename all to dotBit, use selectedDotBit and activatedDotBit?
-* Shorten queued names as well?
+* Ensure all selectors are used.

 # Easy reduction tasks
-* Shorten constants
-* Figure out how to get scroll children without storing them.
+* Last getRefs in LyricScroll: https://stackoverflow.com/questions/54633690/how-can-i-use-multiple-refs-for-an-array-of-elements-with-hooks
+* Some todos to make a selector.
 * Have verse store for queued verse select, just like annotation store.
 * Internal stylesheet fixes
 * Simplify Anchor for social media anchors